These are some of the questions that readers of The Guardian recently asked Africa Check to look into.

-While population projections are certainly educated guesses, they can be suprisingly accurate.
+While population projections are certainly educated guesses, they can be surprisingly accurate.
 An evaluation of a series of United Nations population projections between the 1950s and 1990s found that all but one had a margin of error of less than 4%.

 In Africa, however, the quality of data can pose significant problems.
 “Some [African] countries have very few censuses, and a number of censuses are of doubtful accuracy,” Professor Rob Dorrington, Professor of Actuarial Science at the University of Cape Town, told Africa Check.

 Countries like Eritrea, South Sudan and the Democratic Republic of the Congo did not conduct population censuses between 2005 and 2014, as required by the UN for their 2010 round of projections.
-This year Angola conducted its first national census in 30 years, Dr Mady Biaye, Technical Advisor for East and Southern Africa at the United Nations Population Fund told Africa Check.
+This year, Angola conducted its first national census in 30 years, Dr Mady Biaye, Technical Advisor for East and Southern Africa at the United Nations Population Fund, told Africa Check.

-In Nigeria the country’s census figures have been the subject of controversy for decades.
+In Nigeria, the country’s census figures have been the subject of controversy for decades.
 Accusations of rigging date back to the 1950s and have continued unabated under military and civilian regimes.

 According to Biaye, a number of factors – from unrest and conflict to the enormous cost of conducting a census – can also stand in the way.
 Depending on the means and technology used it can cost $1 or more than $2 for every person counted in a national census.